Vancouver Blazers

 The Vancouver Blazers were a professional ice hockey team that played in the World Hockey Association from 1973 to 1975.
 The Blazers played at the Pacific Coliseum in Vancouver, sharing the facility with the Vancouver Canucks of the National Hockey League.
 The Blazers were owned by local businessman Jim Pattison.
 The franchise moved to Vancouver after a single season in Philadelphia.
 Unable to establish a strong fan base in Vancouver, the team was moved again in 1975 to become the Calgary Cowboys.

 History

+Danny Lawson played the most games in franchise history with 378, where he scored 212 goals to go with 197 assists for a total of 409 points.

 The Blazers were one of the founding members of the World Hockey Association.
 Originally the team, called the Miami Screaming Eagles, was to be based in Miami, Florida, but due to financial problems and a lack of a suitable arena, the franchise was moved to Philadelphia, Pennsylvania and debuted as the Philadelphia Blazers.
 After only one season in Philadelphia, the team relocated to Vancouver, British Columbia and became the Vancouver Blazers in 1973–74.
 After two seasons, the team was again relocated to Calgary, Alberta as the Calgary Cowboys for 1975–76.
 Two years later, the franchise folded.